 If you’re planning on heading out of the city look into hiring a car to explore some of the more scenic parts of the country.

 The Spartathlon takes place in late September every year to match the time of year that Pheidippides completed his run.
-This year’s dates are September 27 – 28, 2019.
+The next run will take place on September 30 – October 1, 2023.

 Plan ahead: Book your perfect trip with our Greece travel guide and destination information.
 Does Greece require a visa?
 Check the visa requirements before you get caught up during your travel.